huggingface/blog/leaderboard-bigcodebench.md

 - **Multilingualism**: Currently, BigCodeBench is Python-only and cannot be easily extended to other programming languages.
 Since function calls are mostly language-specific, finding packages or libraries with the same functionalities in languages other than Python is challenging.

 - **Rigorousness**: While we achieve high test coverage for ground-truth solutions in BigCodeBench, it does not guarantee that _all_ code solutions generated by LLMs will be correctly assessed against existing test cases.
 Previous works like EvalPlus have attempted to extend limited test cases by augmenting input-output pairs via LLM- and mutation-based strategies.
-However, adapting EvalPlus to the test harness in BigCodeBench is challenging, as it only emphasizes the input-output assertions.
-However, most of test harnesses in BigCoeBench require non-trivial configurations (e.g., mock patching) to examine expected program behaviors during runtime.
+However, adapting EvalPlus to the test harness in BigCodeBench is challenging.
+While EvalPlus emphasizes the input-output assertions, most of test harnesses in BigCoeBench require non-trivial configurations (e.g., mock patching) to examine expected program behaviors during runtime.

 - **Generalization**: A key question is, "How well do the models generalize to unseen tools and tasks?"
 Currently, BigCodeBench covers common libraries and daily programming tasks.
 Benchmarking models on programming tasks that use emerging libraries like [transformers](https://github.com/huggingface/transformers) and [langchain](https://github.com/langchain-ai/langchain) would be more interesting.